-As we transition to Fall 2017, the wellness focus should be on repairing and preventing sundamage from Summer 2017.
-According to the Skin Care Foundation, each year in United States over 5.4 million cases of nonmelanoma skin cancer are treated in more than 3.3 million people (skin-cancer-facts) Thus, there is a vital need for proper identification, treatment, and education pertaining to sun damage.
+As we transition to Fall, the wellness focus should be on repairing and preventing sun damage from Summer.
+According to the Skin Care Foundation, each year in United States over 5.4 million cases of nonmelanoma skin cancer are treated in more than 3.3 million people.
+Thus, there is a vital need for proper identification, treatment, and education pertaining to sun damage.

 “Recall what the sun did to your wet bathing suit this summer?” asks Board-Certified MD, New York City dermatologist Dr. Neal Schultz.
 “It dried it out and faded it!
 The same thing happens to your face.”
 This can result from two main occurrences: